andrewhodel/omnisindustria/index.md

 ## Contributing

+The documentation on [http://omnisindustria.org](http://omnisindustria.org) is a collaborative project, everyone is encouraged to contribute.

 The site is powered by [git-wiki](https://github.com/andrewhodel/git-wiki) so anyone on [Github](http://github.com) can contribute to the [repo](https://github.com/andrewhodel/omnisindustria).

-Documenting everything is important, and git is an incredible open source tool for collaborative work.
+Documentation is what we are creating, and git is an incredible open source tool for working together.

-By using git-wiki we are able to document our work collaboratively with a detailed history of every commit, while displaying it to the public for anyone to easily read and share online.
+With git-wiki we are able to document our work collaboratively, record a detailed commit history, and display it online for anyone to see.  **Git makes us a simple, revisioned central repository for 3d models and project files!**

 Anyone can fork the project and re-host the data, with one click.
 All the benefits of git and Github apply.